 The bands of alternating fluid patterns and hand-drawn markings across the sculpture explore symbolic representations of these natural elements.
 The smaller figure nestled within the work is the ‘Water Spirit’ who, with the Dragonfly and Water Dragon guardians along the pathway, reference the surrounding swamplands and ideas of growth and resilience.
 Created in a spirit of artistic collaboration, Baiame is a reflection of the region’s cultural and natural heritage, as well as the diversity of the local community.

 Delivery of a public artwork as part of the Cathro Park Railway Parklands Linkage Project was overseen by a public art reference group which was formed in 2017.
 In August 2018, UAP Australia (Urban Art Projects) won an open tender to develop, design, commission, fabricate and install the public artwork at Cathro Park.

 Expressions of interest were called for artists to develop concepts and from the 22 received, three were short listed.
 This first phase was co-managed by UAP and Creative Move Brisbane.
 From the shortlisted designs, the public art reference group recommended the concept design from Braham Stevens and Kim Walmsley to proceed to completion and installation.

 Baiame features in the dreaming of several indigenous language groups.
-Baiame came down from the the fifth dimension to this planet, and created rivers, mountains, and forests.
+Baiame came down from the fifth dimension to this planet and created rivers, mountains, and forests.
 Kim has tried to embody various spirit figures in this rendition of the Spirit Father.